marcelkornblum/sn-rfcs/text/0004-hosting.md

 }
 ```

 **NB.** If you're not using CloudFront for this environment you can safely delete those lines.
-If you are using the same credentials for more than one environment, simply add the extra bucket and/or cloudfront lines to the reources section (making sure to have a line for each bucket and another line for `/*` - all the items inside the bucket).
+If you are using the same credentials for more than one environment, simply add the extra bucket and/or cloudfront lines to the resources section (making sure to have a line for each bucket and another line for `/*` - all the items inside the bucket).

 Next, still in IAM, create a user also called `<name>`, and assign it the policy you just made.
-Give it programmatic access and mane a note of the key and secret (but make sure the note can be deleted later; you don't want this in a repo, a chat message or anything persistent).
+Give it programmatic access and make a note of the key and secret (but make sure the note can be deleted later; you don't want this in a repo, a chat message or anything persistent).
 This is the user the CI system will use to deploy your front end.

-The next step is making easy for perm Signal Noise devs to perform the same operations as the use you've just made.
+The next step is making easy for perm Signal Noise devs to perform the same operations as the CI user you've just made (ie deploying).
 Simply attach the new Policy to the DeveloperAccessFromMaster Role that you should find in IAM if the account was set up according to these instructions.
 Note that for high security environments you may not want to perform this step, or you may want to attach the policy to a custom role not available to all developers.

 Lastly, [set up CI](./0003-continuous-integration) using the key and secrets you noted above (you should have at least two: production and non-production, and perhaps more per-environment).
 Test a CI build and make sure it puts the right code in the right place and that it's accessible via the CF endpoint.